-BCAAs (or branched-chain amino acids) are amino acids that have a specific, “branched” molecular structure.
-As we’ve already mentioned, the BCAA family consists of three essential amino acids: leucine, isoleucine, and valine – which have all been recognized as being proteinogenic or “protein building” proteins (which is a large part of the reason why bodybuilders and fitness enthusiasts can’t seem to get enough of these particular aminos).
+BCAAs (or branched-chain amino acids) viz. leucine, isoleucine and valine, are amino acids that have a specific, "branched" molecular structure.
+BCAAS are widely recognized as being proteinogenic or protein building which is the reason why bodybuilders and fitness enthusiasts can’t seem to get enough of these aminos!

 Great question!
 While current research suggests that BCAAs may help our bodies build muscle in a number different ways, these are two of the most regularly cited factors:

 When it comes to the relationship between BCAAs and skeletal muscle, there are dozens of studies worth reviewing – and for a number of those studies, the results have pointed to the same conclusion: BCAAs may play a strong role in preventing the breakdown of skeletal muscle during physical activity.1-6

 So why is this important for those looking to build muscle?
 In case you haven't gotten here already: If BCAAs can slow or reduce the rate of skeletal muscle breakdown, then (at least in theory) that means that the body will have the ability to take the resources that would've have been used for replenishing or replacing those skeletal muscles and put them towards generating new muscle cells.

 Along with potentially reducing the breakdown of skeletal muscle, research has suggested that BCAAs may be key players in building lean body mass.